 Is the Dollar dying?
 Ignore at your own peril…

 It was a week that the average American would have ignored.
 Perhaps because everything seemed to be going fine.
-Unemployment was slightly lower, down below 8% (although the official unemployment figure has vast inaccuracies and flaws in its own right) the housing market seemed to be showing decent strength, and overall there was anticipation of the election of either Obama or Romney.
+Unemployment was slightly lower, down below 8% (although the official unemployment figure has vast inaccuracies and flaws in its own right) the housing market seemed to be showing decent strength, and overall there was the anticipation of the election of either Obama or Romney.

-Overseas, however – there was change of tides which marked the decline of the dollar over the next century…
+Overseas, however – there was a change of tides which marked the decline of the dollar over the next century…

 1. Key Banks officially decide not to comply with the Hire Act.

 In case you didn’t know – the US wants every single bank and foreign financial institution or “FFI” as they refer to them, to spy and report to the IRS on all customer accounts, several banks have said – Enough!